InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Experiments

 \subsection{Experiments on Synthesized DeepLesion}

 \textbf{Quantitative Comparison.} Table~\ref{tabsyn} reports the quantitative comparison of different MAR methods on synthesized DeepLesion.
-We can observe that most of DL-based methods consistently outperform the conventional LI and NMAR, showing the superiority of data-driven deep CNN for MAR.
+We can observe that most of DL-based methods consistently outperform the conventional LI and NMAR with higher PSNR/SSIM and lower RMSE, showing the superiority of data-driven deep CNN for MAR.
 The dual enhancement approaches (\emph{i.e.,} DuDoNet, DSCMAR, and DuDoNet++) achieve higher PSNR than the sinogram-enhancement-only CNNMAR.
 Compared with DuDoNet, DSCMAR, and DuDoNet++, our dual-domain methods (\emph{i.e.}, InDuDoNet and InDuDoNet+) explicitly embed the physical CT imaging geometry constraints into the mutual learning between spatial and Radon domains, \emph{i.e.,} jointly regularizing the sinogram and CT image recovered at each stage.
-Hence, our methods achieve the most competing PSNRs for all metal sizes as listed.
+Hence, our methods achieve the most competitive PSNRs for all metal sizes as listed. {Fig.~\ref{fig:allbox} shows the boxplots for the PSNR/SSIM results of different comparing methods on the entire synthesized DeepLesion dataset.
+As seen, for our proposed methods, \emph{i.e.}, InDuDoNet and InDuDoNet+, the maximum values and the median values of PSNR/SSIM obviously outperform other comparing methods.
+Besides, we can find that the minimum values (corresponding to the large metal setting) of PSNR/SSIM of our proposed methods are slightly lower than that of DuDoNet++.
+This can be explained by the fact that the larger metallic implants, the more severely damaged images would be, making it more difficult to restore the image details.
+Hence, the room for consistent performance improvement under this large metal setting is limited.
+The similar trend can also be observed from Table~\ref{tabsyn}.
+As seen, the proposed methods outperform DuDoNet++ with a large margin under the small metal setting, while slightly outperforming under large metal implants.
+Even so, our proposed methods can still obtain comparable PSNR/SSIM STDs and lower RMSE, showing good MAR performance.}

+{To comprehensively substantiate the advantages of our proposed method, we also provide the p-value analysis.
+Specifically, for the competitive dual-domain based deep MAR methods, such as, DSCMAR, DuDoNet, DuDoNet+, InDuDoNet, and the proposed InDuDoNet+, the corresponding STD of the average PSNR is 0.0189, 0.0346, 0.0232, 0.0178, and 0.0156, respectively, which shows the better robustness of our InDuDoNet+.} For the paired t-test comparing against InDuDoNet+, the p-value is 0.0342 for InDuDoNet, 0.0246 for DuDoNet++, and less than 0.001 for other baselines.
+As seen, all p-values are less than the significance level 0.05, which validates that the performance improvement achieved by our method over existing methods is significant.